priceline/design-system/README.md

 `
 ```

 ## Primitive UI Components

 The preferred way of using the design system in a React application is with UI primitives.
-With effective use of the UI primitives, you can avoid writing custom CSS in your application altogether.
+With effective use of the UI primitives, you can reduce the need to write custom CSS in your application.

 ### `<Text />`